lit/lit-element/docs/_guide/properties.md

 While element properties can be of any type, attributes are always strings.
 This impacts the [observed attributes](#observed-attributes) and [reflected attributes](#reflected-attributes) of non-string properties:

   * To **observe** an attribute (set a property from an attribute), the attribute value must be converted from a string to match the property type.

   * To **reflect** an attribute (set an attribute from a property), the property value must be converted to a string.

-LitElement defines a **converter** for every declared property.
-A converter is an object that contains two functions:

-  * `fromAttribute` converts from an [observed attribute](#observed-attributes) to a property when the attribute changes.
-  * `toAttribute` converts from a property to its [reflected attribute](#reflected-attributes) when the property changes.

 #### Use the default converter {#conversion-type}